bigdata-i523/hid331/notebook.md

 * 11/23/17 Worked on Python scripts for project
 * 11/27/17 Worked on Python scripts for project
 * 11/29/17 Worked on Python scripts for project
+* 12/01/17 Worked on Python scripts for project
+* 12/02/17 Worked on Python scripts for project

 # Meetings